marceloh220/Marcelino/README.txt

 	Therefore, this material can reach a larger audience being written so, again sorry for bad English.

+	The three rules of Core Marcelino:
+	First rule: Make the things in easy way.
+	Second rule: But don't make the easy things.
+	Third rule: Don't waste time of the processor doing with software if you have a peripheral hardware to do that.

 	The sketches following in this example are a way to show the features of this core.
 	These examples came with an MIT license and no warranty of any kind is offered.